altexdim/sourcemod-plugin-gungame/README.txt

     + 2) Add option to level up attacker even if victim on first level
     + 3) Add option to level down victim even if attacker is on grenade level
     + 4) Check and fix player stats
-    5) Start map voting on grenade level
+    + 5) Start map voting on level provided in config
     6) Add random winner sound

 LATER TODO